 Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.

 Additional payroll deductions requested by employees shall be made only with the Superintendent's approval.
 Administrative procedures may limit the number of participants required before additional programs are approved.

+Funds Due to the District

+Employees who have past due balances on accounts with the district, such as preschool tuition, daycare tuition, meal charges, parking fees/fines, etc., may have those amounts deducted from their normal pay with a consent form.
+Employees who owe funds at the time of termination of employment or on June 1 of the school year, will have those funds deducted as a payroll deduction on their final pay, consenting to these terms by signing the acknowledgement form on the employee handbook.
+In the event there is a large amount owed to the district as of June 1, the amount owed may be deducted from more than one paycheck in the month of June.

 References: